 Skip to main content

-The configuration file is called by default evcc.yaml and is either in the same directory as evcc itself, or on POSIX (e.g. Linux) systems in /etc/evcc.yaml.
+The configuration file is written in YAML format and is called evcc.yaml by default.
+It is located either in the same directory as evcc itself, or on POSIX (e.g. Linux) systems in /etc/evcc.yaml.

 Structure